junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > And Dean did.
 He stared at the angel intensely, eyes scanning his face, searching.
 "Okay.
 Last one opens and...?"
 >
 > Castiel stood straight slowly, looking at him directly into his eyes and his soul.
-His voice was even lower than before as he leaned in closer, as if speaking it out loud would make it come true, as if he wanted to keep it a secret only between them, a taboo he wasn't supposed to share with a human but he couldn't hide it from the man before him.
+His voice was even lower than before as he leaned in closer, as if speaking it out loud would make it come true, as if he wanted to keep it a secret only between them, a taboo he wasn't supposed to share with a human but he couldn't hide from the man before him.
 "Lucifer walks free."
 >
 > Dean's eyes widened.
 "Lucifer?"
 >